Skip to content

 • Cost visibility — weekly reports make API spend predictable and auditable

-• Model tiering — 70-80% cost reduction on autonomous operations vs. all-Opus baseline
+• Model tiering — 70-80% reduction on autonomous operations vs. all-heavy-model baseline, plus better rate-limit distribution

-• Poll efficiency — 75% reduction in empty pickup polls through frequency tuning and short-circuit patterns
+• Poll efficiency — fewer empty pickup runs through frequency tuning, webhook dispatch, and short-circuit patterns

 • Story point estimation — the backlog planning skill assigns story points in kilotokens (1 point = 1,000 tokens) to planned tasks.
 This makes token cost visible at the Jira board level before work starts, enabling capacity planning against a token budget rather than discovering spend after the fact.